’Tis the season to ensure you have a legal justification for processing – Part 2Published: Tuesday, 6 February 2018 by Joe Cripps, Product Manager

 What is the role of an Assembly CDP?

-A platform which assembles operational customer profiles by collecting interaction data from customers’ online and digital behaviour.
+A platform which assembles operational customer profiles by collecting interaction data from customers’ online and digital behavior.
 Captured data is enriched with contextual information, combined with data captured offline and then used to update existing profile information for that individual.
 The CDP maintains, stores and distributes customer profiles containing all information relating to an individual customer or prospect.
-The CDP is a centralised platform which eliminates data silos which form between different databases.
-The implementation of a CDP is an architectural transformation in which an organisation opts to feed its databases, analytics solutions and marketing tools with detailed and consistent data from a central source.
-Organisations who implement a CDP have one common objective – to improve the quality of their customer data, which will in turn enhance the performance of the systems it serves.
+The CDP is a centralized platform which eliminates data silos which form between different databases.
+The implementation of a CDP is an architectural transformation in which an organization opts to feed its databases, analytics solutions and marketing tools with detailed and consistent data from a central source.
+Organizations who implement a CDP have one common objective – to improve the quality of their customer data, which will in turn enhance the performance of the systems it serves.

 How can an Assembly CDP ensure compliance?

 Some CDPs can collect consent choices made by customers, along with the interaction data they have been configured to capture.
-This consent data constitutes proof of a legal basis for processing and, depending on the capabilities of the CDP in question, the customer profile could be used to fulfil data portability and right of erasure requests from customers, or to facilitate investigations from the regulator.
+This consent data constitutes proof of a legal basis for processing and, depending on the capabilities of the CDP in question, the customer profile could be used to fulfill data portability and right of erasure requests from customers, or to facilitate investigations from the regulator.

 Also, depending on the CDP’s ability to connect to third party systems, consent data could be used to automatically restrict data processing where no legal basis exists.
-This requires a seamless integration between the CDP and the systems your organisation uses to process data and engage with customers, such as decisioning systems and marketing platforms.
+This requires a seamless integration between the CDP and the systems your organization uses to process data and engage with customers, such as decisioning systems and marketing platforms.

 The Celebrus CDP and GDPR compliance

-Celebrus collects all customer data, including consent preferences, using a customisable interface such as the one displayed above to form highly detailed customer profiles.
-This customer profile data is transformed to a standardised format which is compatible with leading systems of insight and engagement including Teradata RTIM, Pegasystems Customer Decision Hub, Adobe Experience Cloud and SAS RTDM.
+Celebrus collects all customer data, including consent preferences, using a customizable interface such as the one displayed above to form highly detailed customer profiles.
+This customer profile data is transformed to a standardized format which is compatible with leading systems of insight and engagement including Teradata RTIM, Pegasystems Customer Decision Hub, Adobe Experience Cloud and SAS RTDM.
 Consent data within Celebrus customer profiles can be used to automate and govern the flow of data to these third-party systems to ensure that processing only occurs where a legal justification exists.